Catholic League calls for Ryan to fire chief of staff

 "In his letter rescinding his resignation as House Chaplain, Father Patrick J. Conroy (Ryan has reinstated him) said that it was Burks who told him, 'Maybe it's time that we had a chaplain that wasn't Catholic,'" Donohue said in the statement Friday.
 "It's time Ryan found himself a new chief of staff.
 Anti-Catholic bigotry cannot be tolerated anywhere, and certainly not in Washington."

+AshLee Strong, spokesperson for Ryan, denied there was a Catholic bias in the office.

+"To suggest there is any anti-Catholic bias in the speaker's office is not only wrong, but absurd," she said in a statement to CNN.

-Ryan is also Catholic.
+Ryan himself is also Catholic.

 Donohue was referencing the letter from Conroy on Thursday, which said, "On Friday, April 13, 2018 your Chief of Staff, Jonathon Burks, came to me and informed me that you were asking for my letter of resignation.
 I inquired as to whether or not it was 'for cause,' and Mr. Burks mentioned dismissively something like, 'maybe it's time that we had a Chaplain that wasn't a Catholic.'"